sjasthi/python102_2024_abcd_projects/README.md

 https://abcd2.projectabcd.com/api/getinfo.php?id=50  (get the information about 50)
 https://abcd2.projectabcd.com/api/getinfo.php?id=650  (get the information about 650).

-[Project 10] Frequency table of SHEROES book:
+[Project 10] (All: Assignment 18) Frequency table of SHEROES book:

 N = 10 or 20 or 30 (some number given by the user)
 What are the top N words used in the SHEROES book?
 You will be given the ABCD IDs of 256 profiles

-[Project 15] This is an extension to the Project 10
-We will maintain a list of stop words in a file (stop_words.txt).
-Stop words are such "the, a, an, in, I, etc.".
+[Project 15] (All: Assignment 19) This is an extension to the Project 10 We will maintain a list of stop words in a file (stop_words.txt).
+Stop words are such "the, a, an, in, he, she, her".
 We will exclude those words in our top N frequency table.
 So, we want to take this as an optional parameter. convert_word_list_to_frequency_table(word_list, exclude_stop_words = True)

-[Project 20] Extension to Project 1.
+[Project 20] (Ahala) Extension to Project 1.
 Can you create a Word Cloud based on the top N frequent words?

 https://resilienteducator.com/wp-content/uploads/2015/09/Revising-With-Pictures-How-Word-Clouds-Help-Students-Become-Better-Writers.jpg